hazelcast/hazelcast-reference-manual/src/NearCache.md

 A Near Cache can have its own `in-memory-format` which is independent of the `in-memory-format` of the data structure.

-#### Near Cache example for JCache clients
+#### Near Cache Example for JCache Clients

 The following is a configuration example for a JCache Near Cache for a Hazelcast client.

 ```xml
 <hazelcast-client>
   <near-cache name="mostlyReadCache">